 I have spent much time in the past to hack guitars, adding robotic elements to them, messing with control interfaces and audio effects.
 But I allways did this in a non-destructive way, as I didn't wanted to do something to my babys I couldn't redo.
 One thing I always wanted to have, but never really achieved on this premise was an illuminated fretboard to display all kinds of information, like scales and sequencers.
 This problem gave me the kick to build a guitar all from scratch.

-As I'm not a carpenter but more an allround maker with typical maker tools like a 3d-printer and a cnc-router, the main challenge was to commit to a concept of building this guitar with those tools I have.
+As I'm not a carpenter but more an allround maker with typical maker tools like a 3d-printer and a cnc-router, the main challenge was to commit to a concept of build this guitar with those tools I have.

-Before I start to decribe the build process in the project logs, here are some specs and design goals I have/had in mind when building the ElekroCaster.
+Here are some specs and design goals I have/had in mind when building the ElekroCaster.
 This list will evolve.

 - Maker friendly construction (3d-printer, CNC-Router, Vslots)

 - Modular construction and easy access to the electronics to make it a smooth prototyping platform (You'll be in like Flynn!)